braugeist/web-wallet/README.md

-# Passkey Wallet
+# WebWallet

-Passkey Wallet is a Vite + React app for experimenting with passkey-based wallet flows.
+WebWallet is a Vite + React app that gives you a stand-alone blockchain wallet in your web browser.

 ## Getting Started